mickyreed/my-laravel-app-WYSIWYG-editor-tutorial/README.md

 - We have added some additional css to get the stylimg working for some of the elements in the WYSIWYG editor
 - We have now unlocked some more options for our editor.

-  - Added some differnt Font sizes to select from.
+  - Added some different Font sizes to select from.
   - Added Font Colours (including a few default colours to select from)

   <p align="right">(<a href="#readme-top">back to top</a>)</p>